rod-trent/OnPremSecMonitoring4Sentinel/README.md

 This repository is dedicated to the "On-Prem Security Monitoring for Sentinel" solution.

-The On-Prem Security Monitoring for Sentinel solution is comprised of System Center Operations Manager management packs, KQL parsers, Analytics Rules, and an Azure Sentinel Workbook.
+The On-Prem Security Monitoring for Sentinel solution is comprised of System Center Operations Manager management packs, KQL parsers, Analytics Rules, and a Microsoft Sentinel Workbook.

 Review the following resources for setup, configuration, and customization: